EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 Ensure that you have the related authority inside your transaction!;
 ```

-The contract now verifies the provided name user is the same as the authorising user.
+The contract now verifies the provided user name is the same as the authorizing user.

-5. Try it again, but this time, but make alice say hi, with the authority of the "alice" account:
+5. Try it again, but this time, but make **alice** say hi, with the authority of the **alice** account:

 ```shell
 cleos push action hello hi '["alice"]' -p alice@active